EPCCed/ATI-ResComp-Service-docs/index.rst

 ATI Research Computing Service
 ==============================

-The ATI Research Computing Service is a data science platform hosted by EPCC for the Alan Turing Institute.
+The ATI Research Computing Service are data science platforms hosted by EPCC for the Alan Turing Institute.

-This documentation is based on the `Cirrus Documentation <http://www.cirrus.ac.uk/docs/>`_ which itself draws on the `Sheffield Iceberg Documentation <https://www.sheffield.ac.uk/wrgrid/iceberg>`_ and the documentation for the `ARCHER National Supercomputing Service <http://www.archer.ac.uk>`_.

-The ATI Research Computing Service currently consists of:
+The ATI Research Computing Service consists of:

 - a Helpdesk, run by EPCC.
 - a Cray Urika GX system.